Is the Roma Pass worth it? A comparison to other Rome city passes

 Tips to get the most out of the Roma pass

 - Choose the most expensive attractions to see with your free priority access benefit.
-Good choices are the Colosseum/Roman Forum, Borghese Gallery, and Capitoline Museums.
+Good choices are the Castel San Angelo, Borghese Gallery and Capitoline Museums.
 If you do it this way the Roma Pass worth it.

 - All the Rome city passes are hour-based passes.
 This means you should only activate it once you are ready to start using it.

 - Rome gets really busy in the peak season.
 Prioritize your sightseeing by starting with the one you want to see most and go there early in the morning or late in the afternoon.

 Before buying a Rome tourist pass you must do your research on what value you’ll be getting for your money.
 This Roma Pass review should help you decide which one you are likely to benefit from most.